Merimasku

 Merimasku (/fi/) is a former municipality of Finland.
 It was, together with Rymättylä and Velkua, consolidated with the town of Naantali on January 1, 2009.
+Neighbouring municipalities of Merimasku were Askainen, Lemu, Masku, Naantali, Rymättylä and Velkua.

 It is located in the province of Western Finland and is part of the Southwest Finland region.
+Merimasku comprised the northern part of Otava Island and a small portion of the mainland also belonged to the municipality.

 The municipality had a population of 1,513 (31 December 2004) and covered an area of 51.12 km² (excluding sea) of which 0.71 km² is inland water.
 The population density was 30.01 inhabitants per km².